Theatre of Dionysus

 Facts about the Theatre of Dionysus

-• Location: The Theatre of Dionysus is located at the foot of the Acropolis in Athens, Greece.
+• The Acropolis Theatre of Dionysus was built in the 6th century BCE at the foot of the Acropolis in Athens.

 Must Read - Site Monuments At Acropolis Of Athens